kyro95/altv-binaries-updater/README.md

 Run the `install.ps1` script download.
 This will install the updater to the default path (`C:\Program Files\altv-binaries-updater`) and it's gonna add a alias to your PowerShell profile so you can run the updater from anywhere by executing `**altv-updater**'.

 ### 2. Portable
 Download the latest release from the [releases](https://github.com/kyro95/altv-binaries-updater/releases) page and extract it to a folder of your choice.
-You can then run the updater by executing `altv-binaries-updater.exe`.
+You can then run the updater by executing `AltV.Binaries.Updater.exe` from the extracted folder.